Disappearance of Suzy Lamplugh: Later searches

 In August 2010, police began searching a field off the B4084 between Pershore and Drakes Broughton, about three miles from the former Norton Barracks where detectives had wanted to search in 2000.
 Investigators also returned to Norton Barracks and subjected it to a limited search, but Lamplugh's remains were not found.

 In December 2002, one of Cannan's fellow prisoners told police that he had said he had buried Lamplugh under the patio of his mother's house in Sutton Coldfield in the West Midlands.
 In late October 2018, police searched the house.
 They dismantled the garage and began removing its concrete floor whilst also searching the back garden.
 On 12 November 2018, police announced that the search had yielded no evidence.

+In July 2019, a police search of land in Pershore, with the assistance of archaeologists, produced no relevant evidence.